The best music streamer around

 The box feels nice enough; it’s obviously been constructed with care and appears built to last.
 In its alternative white finish it’s a little more decorative – but there are no two ways about it, the Bluesound Node 2i doesn’t shout “look at me!
 I cost £500!” when it’s on your shelf.

-Bluesound Node 2i – Features
+Bluesound Node 2i features – Lots and lots of features

 What the Node 2i lacks in visual pizzazz it more than makes up for in features.
 “Exhaustive” is too weak a word for the facilities Bluesound has packed in here.